anthony-frion/Sentinel2TS/README.md

 File "KoopmanAE.py" contains the implementation of the Koopman auto-encoder model discussed in the papers.

 Files "Fontainebleau_trained_model.pt" and "Fontainebleau_trained_K.pt" contain weights for the model which gave Sentinel-2 results in the papers.

+The notebook "Fontainebleau_forecasting.ipynb" shows how the Fontainebleau data can be loaded and forecasted in various ways by our trained model.